trevornei/kata-machine/src/day1/DAYONENOTES.md

 if const array = []; !== array THEN WHAT IS IT???

 What is an array?
+- Arrays are FIXED SIZE.
+- This means that you cannot grow array's.
+- Technically there are no:
+    - insertAt()
+    - push()
+    - pop()
+    - Additionally: you can write these methods() and fn()'s, it's just that their names are slightly misleading.
 - An array is a contiguous memory space that contains a certain number of bytes.
 - Byte is a unit of memory that is eight binary digits long.
 [0, 1, 2, 3, 4, 5]